amlt-by-coinfirm/AMLT-Report-oracle/docs/IAMLTOracle.md

 This returns {_amlToken}.
 Since we are following OpenZeppelin's encapsulation design pattern, each private state variable should have a getter, if meant to be used by third parties.
-This can be used to check the token is set correctly.
+This can be used to check if the token is set correctly.